 The state road transfer program is a policy where state-owned roads in East Baton Rouge Parish have been identified as ideal roads for local control.
 Many of these roads have become neighborhood streets which make up the urban transportation grid in Baton Rouge.
 Part of this policy requires certain upgrades to be done to the road prior to the transfer.
 Government Street is an example of a state road that was improved and then transferred to and accepted by the city.

 The City-Parish Planning Commission (CPPC) developed the BikeBR Mapping Application to help citizens and visitors determine which areas of Baton Rouge are easily accessible to pedestrians and bicyclists.
 A "Bikeability" Index was created in an effort to measure how safe, easy, and desirable it is to walk or bike in the region.

-The pedal-assisted Gotcha Bikes are pay-per-minute electric bicycles with hubs available throughout the downtown and university areas.
-For more information on the program and to use the service, please visit the Ride Gotcha website.
+The pedal-assisted Gotcha powered by Tandem Mobility bikes are pay-per-minute electric bicycles with hubs available throughout the downtown and university areas.
+For more information on the program and to use the service, please visit the Tandem Mobility website.